bhicks8/ForestWall-ListGen/README.md

 1. Update `/etc/conf.d/forestwall/nft-lists.conf` with a mapping of nftables set => list URL.
 2. Ensure you have a `/etc/periodic/daily.d/load-nftlists.sh` script (included by default).

+#### Other Firewalls

+The resulting lists are likely compatible with other platforms like OpnSense, etc. Just point them at the files under `lists/`.

 ## Configuration

 Lists are defined in `lists.yaml`.
 Each list can have: